Kobeeeef/XTABLES/README.md

 ### Client B

 Client B queries the server for the stream name and connects directly to Client A to receive and display the video stream.
 The consumer is called for each received frame.

+**Note:** Each stream client uses a worker thread so you must increase `MAX_THREADS` argument to accommodate for this.

 ```java
 XTablesClient client = new XTablesClient(SERVER_ADDRESS, SERVER_PORT, 5, false);